 Waste is collected for unincorporated Palm Beach County residents on all holidays except Thanksgiving Day and Christmas Day.
-There is not make-up day, but the collection days following those holidays are the only times when waste placed outside of the garbage cart will be collected.
+There is no make-up day.
+But the collection days following those holidays are the only times when waste can be placed outside of the garbage cart to be collected.

 Find your collection schedule and set reminders»

 Curbside garbage collection service is provided twice a week to residents in unincorporated Palm Beach County.
 Collection is from 6 a.m. to 5 p.m.
 Monday through Saturday.
 All waste must be placed at the curb by 6 a.m. on the scheduled day.

 All garbage must be placed inside the wheeled cart provided by the contracted waste hauler.
 Any garbage bags or other debris that is placed outside the cart will be left and must be placed inside the cart for collection on the following scheduled service day.

 Place the cart in front of your own home.
 Remember:

 If the collection truck causes the damage or damage is the result of normal wear, the damaged cart will be repaired or replaced at no charge.
 Damage resulting from negligence or abuse by the resident will be the responsibility of the resident.
 Stolen carts will be replaced at no charge to the resident.

 To report a damaged or stolen cart, please contact Customer Information Services»

 Yard waste is picked up once a week for residents in unincorporated Palm Beach County and each week, a maximum of 6 cubic yards of yard waste can be placed at the curb for collection.
 Yard debris which exceeds 6 cubic yards (total of all piles and canned debris) at the curb will have no portion collected.
 See what six cubic yards looks like»

 Yard waste refers to debris from routine residential yard maintenance only.
 Debris from land clearing or tree removal is not eligible to be collected at the curb.